This is the multi-page printable view of this section. Click here to print.

 CAM Portal

-Users can access the portal from a PC located on the company network through multi-factor authentication.
-Instead of using a password, a one-time token is issued to access the cloud consoles and resources, and all console access history, activity history, and approval history can be monitored.
+Users can access the portal from PCs located on the internal network using multi-factor authentication (MFA, Multi-Factor Authentication).
+Instead of a password, a one-time token is issued to enable access to the cloud console and resources, and all console access logs, operation logs, and permission approval logs can be monitored.

-In the past, users accessed the console and resources directly with their IAM personal accounts, but now CAM provides a unified access channel.
+Previously, we accessed the console and resources directly with individual IAM accounts, but now we provide a unified access path through CAM.

-• Step 1: During the transition period, the TO-BE access channel is newly configured and operated in parallel with the AS-IS access channel.
+• Step 1: During the transition period, newly establish the TO-BE access channel and operate it in parallel with the AS-IS access channel.

-• Step 2: After the Cut-Over, the AS-IS access channel is blocked, and the TO-BE channel is switched.
+• Step 2: After blocking the AS-IS access channel via Cut-Over, switch to the TO-BE channel

 Service Scenario